andycranston/config2tftp/README.md

 + Change `192.168.1.10` to the IP address of the HP switch that a ssh (secure shell) connection can be made to
 + Change `manager` to the user name for a ssh connection to the HP switch
-+ Change `Secret001` to the password for a shh connection to the HP switch
++ Change `Secret001` to the password for a ssh connection to the HP switch
-+ Change `192.168.1.253` to the IP address of the TFTP server that file can be written to
++ Change `192.168.1.253` to the IP address of the TFTP server that a new file can be written to

 Here is a typical output from the above `config2tftp.exp` command: